Escape From The Pain [What Is Addiction?]

 Addiction happens when a person’s favorite coping mechanism turns destructive, and even deadly, following years of devastation.
 Overtime, the addict loses the ability to choose, held captive by a prison of their own making.

 What Exactly Is Addiction?

-Addiction is complicated, and doesn’t stem from one single cause, but is generally seen as an escape mechanism, allowing the addict to disassociate from the feelings originating from emotional abuse, and trauma; perhaps, from things that should have happened in their childhood and didn’t or events that did take place and shouldn’t have.
+Addiction is complicated, it doesn’t stem from one single cause, but is an escape mechanism that allows the addict to disassociate from the feelings originating from emotional abuse, and trauma; perhaps, from things that should have happened in their childhood and didn’t or events that did take place and shouldn’t have.
 Is this concept of escape too simple?
 These are valid questions and not easily answered.

 That begs the question, is it what actually happened that was responsible for the wounding or was it the meaning that was attributed to what happened?
 Could perceived perception be involved, or the degree of sensitivity the child possesses be a factor?
 Whichever the case, childhood trauma affects how the victim responds to stress throughout their lifetime, making them more reactive to anything that triggers negative feelings, while also diminishing their resiliency.

 Most experts agree addiction is a compulsive, chronic and progressive disease stemming from a combination of genetic, biochemical and environmental factors, mental illness, and childhood trauma and abuse.
 All of these factors are influential in the development of addiction.

 Addiction And Childhood Experiences